shleen/psd-lambda-functions/README.md

 1. A Workato recipe will be triggered on a schedule.
 This recipe will trigger an AWS Lambda function that will run a Selenium script that scrapes the BG data.
 2. The BG data gets uploaded onto AWS S3.
 3. Another Workato recipe gets triggered when the new file gets uploaded onto S3.
 It will be automatically sent as an attachment to your email<sup>5</sup>.

+### QS, THE, SHANGHAI
+1. A Workato recipe will be triggered on a schedule.
+This recipe will trigger an AWS Lambda function that will run a Selenium script that scrapes the QS, THE and Shanghai Rankings data, as well as, combines the three scripts and calculates an overall combined score data.
+2. The overall combined score data gets uploaded onto AWS S3.
+3. Another Workato recipe gets triggered when the new file gets uploaded onto S3.
+It will be automatically sent as an attachment to your email<sup>5</sup>.

 ## Technical Details
 ### Deploying to AWS Lambda